 In March, Ga-hna (The Eden Valley Reserve) wins a successful court challenge against the development approval.
 Energy Resource Conservation Board (ERCB) approved Suncor’s development in June 2010.
 In its approval, ERCB decided not to classify Ga-hna (The Eden Valley Reserve) as an “urban centre.”
 Setback requirements for sour gas developments are considerably less stringent for communities not defined as urban centres, and this was the basis for the Ĩyãħé Nakoda’s appeal to the Alberta Court of Appeal.

 Coupled with low gas prices, the successful court appeal calls into question the future of the Sullivan development.

-The Bragg Creek-based group Sustain Kananaskis is formed, in response to newly released plans by Spray Lake Sawmills (SLS) to clearcut 700 hectares of forest in west Bragg Creek.
+In January, the Bragg Creek-based group Sustain Kananaskis is formed, in response to newly released plans by Spray Lake Sawmills (SLS) to clearcut 700 hectares of forest in west Bragg Creek.
 More than 400 people attend a public meeting in Bragg Creek, timed to coincide with a SLS open house.